MEXICO SOLO TRAVEL GUIDE

 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

-BUDGET TRAVEL TIPS
+MEXICO BUDGET TRAVEL

 Certainly, anyone would like to avoid the hurricane season in Mexico, which is June through November, and experience the drier season, yes?
-Consider this dry season – peak season – is when the costs will go up, of course, but there is still a good time to go when weather is warm and prices lower: April and May.
+Consider this dry season (peak season) is when the costs will go up, of course, but there is still a good time to go when weather is warm and prices lower: April and May.

 Touristy areas, like Cancún, Riviera Maya, Cabo San Lucas, Puerto Vallarta, and Mexico City – are going to be pricier than the lesser known cities or regions of Mexico.
 If you’re not afraid to explore and have done your safety research, Mexico can offer inexpensive travel destinations.

 Staying in Mexico hostels could save you a lot of money on accommodations in Mexico, especially if you stay in a dorm-style room.
 Save more money by booking well in advance.